-Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level

-Accumulation Units (X) £1,000 £500 £1,000

-5 er may for each relevant clasts absolute discretion. ss of Unit waive such
+Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (X) £1,000 £500 £1,000 The Manag er may for each relevant clas ss of Unit waive such minima in its absolute discretion.

-operated b erson is a participator in a mo y the Manager, the minimum chased each month is £250. , 5
+Where a person is a participator in a monthly savings scheme operated by the Manager, the minimum value of Units which may be purchased each month is £250.

-Accounting Dates

-Annual accounting date: 31 March

-Interim accounting date: 30 September

-Fees and Expenses

-Accumulation Units: X